komsan-k/CPS/digital-twin/demo-led-twin/README.md

-# 🌐 Lab: Digital Twin for ESP32 LED Toggle with Button Interrupt (Node-RED Integration)
+# 🌐 Digital Twin for ESP32 LED Toggle with Button Interrupt (Node-RED Integration)

 ## 🧩 1.
 Objective
 This lab demonstrates how to build a **Digital Twin** for the physical ESP32 LED system using **Node-RED**.